News

 This is a partial mokume bezel, it can also be done as a full bezel, surrounding the stone on all sides.
 It is created from a piece of mokume stock just like the main ring, and helps the setting feel like an extension of the band with the continuation of mokume patterning!

-Here is an example of another partial bezel, but shown in a solid metal that complements the palette of the band.
+Here is an example of another partial bezel, but shown in a solid 14kt yellow gold that complements the palette of the band.
 Bezels are also great for more unique stone shapes such as this elongated hexagon shaped sapphire!
 They can be custom made to wrap around different stones, and as shown here they can be done in the partial style to still show off more of the stone if desired.

 Lastly, shown here is an example of our Mesa style setting.
 This is an excellent option if you are wanting something similar to a flush setting but with a larger stone!
 We can flush set stones up to 3mm wide, as any larger are usually too deep for the thickness of our bands.
 This setting looks great with our Guri Bori pattern as shown here, inspired by natural landforms of the western US.